Get Prop

 - Line 1: In the first line of this example, we import all available arrays.
 This is possible thanks to the

-function presented in the previous step. - Line 3: Next we look at
+createStoragefunction presented in the previous step. - Line 3: Next we look at

-. - Line 5: Most features available in a storage are excreted asynchronously.
+websitesof thestoragesobject, this brings more clarity to the code.
+But we could simply usestorages.websites. - Line 5: Most features available in a storage are excreted asynchronously.
 For better readability we use a function declaring

-as the scope of our application. - Line 6: Finally we retrieve the value of the
+asyncas the scope of our application. - Line 6: Finally we retrieve the value of the

-property, as we haven’t modified it yet we will retrieve the default value. - Line 9: Another way to retrieve the
+urlsproperty, as we haven’t modified it yet we will retrieve the default value. - Line 9: Another way to retrieve the

-that can be used to enter new values in properties of type array and object. - Line 13: Finally, let’s execute the
+urlsproperty is by usingpropsresources, it abstracts and adds new features to your property, such asaddandremovethat can be used to enter new values in properties of type array and object. - Line 13: Finally, let’s execute the

 await websites.set('urls', ['http://nodejs.com'])